espressif/esp-idf/docs/en/security/flash-encryption.rst

   :esp32: - The flash encryption algorithm is AES-256, where the key is "tweaked" with the offset address of each 32 byte block of flash.
 This means that every 32-byte block (two consecutive 16 byte AES blocks) is encrypted with a unique key derived from the flash encryption key.

   :esp32s2 or esp32s3: - Flash memory contents is encrypted using XTS-AES-128 or XTS-AES-256.
-The flash encryption key is 256 bits and 512 bits respectively and stored one or two ``BLOCK_KEYN`` eFuses internal to the chip and, by default, is protected from software access.
+The flash encryption key is 256 bits and 512 bits respectively and stored in one or two ``BLOCK_KEYN`` eFuses internal to the chip and, by default, is protected from software access.

   :esp32c3: - Flash memory contents is encrypted using XTS-AES-128.
-The flash encryption key is 256 bits and stored one``BLOCK_KEYN`` eFuse internal to the chip and, by default, is protected from software access.
+The flash encryption key is 256 bits and stored in one ``BLOCK_KEYN`` eFuse internal to the chip and, by default, is protected from software access.

   - Flash access is transparent via the flash cache mapping feature of {IDF_TARGET_NAME} - any flash regions which are mapped to the address space will be transparently decrypted when read.